redfish64/TinyTravelTracker/README.md

 Changelog:

+V 1.1.20

+* Reverted code from 1.1.17, which was failing to store points and corrupting the cache in some cases.
+Added new code which will mark the cache corrupt if an error occurs that indicates this might be the case, so that the next time the application starts it will automatically regenerate it.

+V 1.1.17

+* Now stores accuracy information and prints this out to GPX files as "hdop" (Issue #25)

 V 1.1.13

 * Fixed problem where selecting a item from the selected area set panel (used to view time periods of